area17/twill-image/README.md

 ## Configuration options and image presets

-In `config/twill-image.php`, you can define image presets.
-A preset informs the `TwillImage::source()` method which crop to output along other options like responsive sources.
-By default, a profile share the same name as the image `role`, but you can override this by passing a preset name to the `source()` method.
-This is useful for cases where you might need to re-use the same preset with multiple media roles.
+In `config/twill-image.php`, you can define general options and image presets.
+A preset informs the `Image::preset` method which crop to output along other options like responsive sources.

 ```php
 <?php